TeamMH/minehutxyz/faq/ingame/permissions.md

 ---
-description: Learn how to give players permissions to do commands.
+description: Learn how to give players permission to do commands.
 ---

 # Permissions